Define your experiment's goals

 • Pick an event that fully captures the user behavior you’re trying to affect.

-Amplitude Experiment lets you define multiple metrics when running an experiment.
+Experiment lets you define multiple metrics when running an experiment.
 Unlike a recommended metric, non-recommended metrics aren’t required, but they're often helpful.
-They can not only improve the quality of your analysis, but help evaluate whether it’s even worthwhile to roll out your experiment at all.
+They not only improve the quality of your analysis, but help evaluate whether it’s even worthwhile to roll out your experiment at all.

 Recommendations

-Turn on the Enable Recommendation option to enable recommendations duration estimates, result takeaways, and statistical significance notifications.
+Turn on the Enable Recommendation option to enable recommendations for duration estimates, result takeaways, and statistical significance notifications.

 The duration estimator estimates the time and sample size you need to achieve significant results in your experiment, given your metric settings.
 Amplitude Experiment pre-populates reasonable industry defaults based on historical data, but you can adjust the confidence level, statistical power, minimum detectable effect, standard deviation, and test type as needed.

-Create a custom metric
+Creating a custom metric

-1. Under Metric, click Create a custom metric.
+1. Click Create a custom metric.

 Note